 Nigella’s gluten-free clementine cake is one of those miraculous recipes that uses only 5 ingredients and comes together in a food processor quite effortlessly.
 It’s a gluten-free wonder that can just as easily be served as a dessert as it can for tea.

-Clemengold clementines are in season right now and I simply cant resist this perfectly sweet, seedless and super juicy fruit.
-It’s a clementine thats been cultivated to perfection, and whilst its best eaten straight up and as mother nature intended, I wanted to try Nigella’s legendarly clementine cake recipe.
+Clementines are in season right now and I love this perfectly sweet, seedless, and super juicy fruit.
+Clemengold is a clementine that’s been cultivated to perfection, and whilst it’s best eaten straight up and as mother nature intended, I wanted to try Nigella’s legendary clementine cake recipe.